Common Causes of Dental Malpractice

 Learn More about Dental Professional Liability Insurance >

-Taking on problem patients - When accepting patients, dentists need to be sure they can spot those who are going to bring them trouble.
+Taking on problem patients - When accepting patients, dentists need to be sure they can spot those who are going to be a cause for concern.
 Medical professionals should also look at a person's entire history before taking them on because if they have a past of constant complaints and other issues, dentists could be putting themselves at risk.

-While the majority of malpractice claims don't result in a dentist having to pay out damages, all it takes is one to ruin a person's career.
-That said, these medical professionals should seriously consider purchasing a professional liability insurance policy.
-This type of insurance can help protect their finances and career should they ever be targeted in a malpractice lawsuit.
+While the majority of malpractice claims don't result in a dentist having to pay out damages, all it takes is one to have significant costs and time spent out of the office.
+Choosing the right professional liability policy is an important step in reducing your risk.
+Professional liability insurance can help protect their finances and career should they ever be targeted in a malpractice lawsuit.

 Specifically, professional liability insurance helps prevent a lawsuit from being financially damaging by providing assistance for legal and court fees as well as settlement and judgment costs.
 The policy can also provide policyholders with a lawyer to help with their defense.